-The City is interested in measures to increase protections to renters, particularly when relocations are required as entire properties are redeveloped.
+The City is interested in increasing protections to renters.
+Particularly when relocations are required as entire properties are redeveloped.
 City staff drafted a report on this subject, which was adopted at the June 11 Council Meeting.
 You can find the background policy report here.

-At the moment, few co-ops are directly affected, but as time goes on and more co-ops turn their minds to possible redevelopments (full or partial), then the issue of what to do to avoid dislocating members will become more urgent.
-At the City’s request, a number of co-ops provided feedback on this subject, and the final language of the report reflects the special nature of housing co-ops:
+At the moment, few co-ops are directly affected.
+As time goes on and more co-ops turn their minds to possible redevelopments (full or partial), then the issue of what to do to avoid dislocating members will become more urgent.
+At the City’s request, a number of co-ops provided feedback on this subject.
+The final language of the report reflects the special nature of housing co-ops:

 “[The] proposed policy will now require non-profit co-ops undergoing redevelopment to provide a resident relocation plan to the City.
 Non-profit co-ops have a distinct decision process for redevelopment, which includes the requirement for a member vote and approval of redevelopment proposals.
 Recognizing the uniqueness of co-ops, the City’s tenant protection and relocation approach for non-profits will be used as a set of non-binding guidelines to help inform non-profit co-op redevelopment.”

-The City may require a plan, but the plan itself is not going to be pre-determined by those outside the co-op.
+The City may require a plan.
+Howet the plan itself is not going to be pre-determined by those outside the co-op.
 The City’s guidelines are non-binding.
-The City definitely benefited from having co-ops included in the conversation and we appreciate how willing City staff have been to acknowledge our unique form of tenure.
+The City definitely benefits from having co-ops included in the conversation.
+We appreciate how willing City staff have been to acknowledge our unique form of tenure.

-Lease renewals haven’t been straightforward, but CHF BC, co-ops on leased land, and the broader community of housing co-ops in BC are all committed to seeing progress, especially as the expiry dates for the shortest leases get closer.
+Lease renewals haven’t been straightforward.
+Rest assured, CHF BC, co-ops on leased land, and the broader community of housing co-ops in BC are all committed to seeing progress, especially as the expiry dates for the shortest leases get closer.

 We provided members with a detailed update at CHF BC’s semi-annual general meeting in late May.
-We recapped the history to date, including the pause in City discussions late last year and the sector talks that took place in January and February 2019.
+We recapped the history to date.
+This includes the pause in City discussions late last year and the sector talks that took place in January and February 2019.
 CHF BC subsequently had a constructive discussion with City staff to share ideas about how to move forward.

-The City of Vancouver has had its own internal conversations during this period and is now ready to re-engage with leasehold co-ops on City land.
-We expect that CHF BC and all affected co-ops will soon be asked to comment on some new options or proposals, but we don’t at this time know what those new ideas might include.
+The City of Vancouver has had its own internal conversations during this period.
+They are now ready to re-engage with leasehold co-ops on City land.
+We expect that CHF BC and all affected co-ops will soon be asked to comment on some new options or proposals.
+We don’t at this time know what those new ideas might include.

 Until we have a better idea about how the City is reframing its approach, we’re delaying the next sector-only meetings.
 We want to make sure that we are responding to the latest information and using our time together to greatest effect.